yehorscode/Dashboardy/README.md

 - Free space (~300MB)
 - Mind

-Note: Can't be accesed from kremlin (joke, but if you do remember i will know your ip, *vladimir vladimirovich krasnoe solneshko*)
+Note: Can't be accesed from kremlin (joke, but if you do remember i will know your ip, *vladimir vladimirovich krasnoe solneshko*, we will find you)

+i might sound weird here at the readme, but trust me im not